larswik/MVD-Infra-Test-Instructions/E1a-ARSE/ALSE/README.md

 ## Model Dataset
 This test case utilises the attached dataset documented by the following drawings and data schedule.

+Synopsis:

+- IfcProject

+  - IfcGeometricRepresentationContext

+    - IfcMapConversion
+      - IfcProjectedCRS

+  - IfcSite

+    - IfcAlignment
+      - Should have straights, clothoid/circular arc to the left and to the right
+      - Vertical is not really needed but is probably part of the included E1-ALRF

+    - IfcRoad
+      - IfcFacilityPart/ROADSEGMENT
+        - IfcFacilityPart/CARRIAGEWAY
+          - IfcAnnotation/SUPERELEVATIONEVENT (one for every start of alignment element)
+            - Pset_Superelevation (left side)
+            - IfcLinearPlacement
+          - IfcAnnotation/SUPERELEVATIONEVENT (one for every start of alignment element)
+            - Pset_Superelevation (right side)
+            - IfcLinearPlacement
+          - IfcAnnotation/WIDTHEVENT (one at start, add a narrowing of the road somewhere along the alignment)
+            - Pset_Width (both)
+            - IfcLinearPlacement

 *This is a later step tha involved the detailed documentation of the certification dataset (model)*